Frequently asked questions

 We’re unique in that we exceed the California Mentoring Foundation’s guidelines by having a 1:1 ratio of well-trained mentors to young men so that your son is well supported to become better prepared for the challnges of adulthood.
 Away from the influence of his parents and society, your son will be supported by our devoted, well-trained mentors to discover who he really is, and how he needs to show up in life in order to be happy, responsible and resilient.

-This program is for all young males, age 13 - 20, whether they "have it together" or are “figuring it out”.
+Our programs are for all young males, age 13 - 20, whether they "have it together" or are “figuring it out”.
 Programs like ours are often mis-perceived for being valuable to troubled - youth only.
 At YMUW we believe that all youth, male or female, are "at risk" of failing to learn how to adapt to the challenges of young adulthood – especially in this era of digital dominance and consumer commercialism.

 The truth of the matter is that almost all adolescent young men are deeply concerned about their future well-being.
 Our experience with thousands of young men - just like your son - tells us that they have similar fears about how they're going to be independently happy and successful.

-Our graduates, regardless of their social, economic, academic or athletic backgrounds, leave their Weekend accountable for their lives and ready for the challenges of the adult world.
+Our graduates, regardless of their social, ethnic, economic, academic or athletic backgrounds, leave their Weekend accountable for their lives and ready for the challenges of the adult world.

 It’s not reasonable for parents to think that by just sending their sons to a weekend initiation, they're going to become more responsible and resilient young men overnight.
 Parents need to know how to support the natural individuation process of their sons, otherwise they'll actually be perpetuating more conflict in the house.
 When parents attend this workshop, the entire family will enjoy an immediate improvement in their relationships.